Leading via values and ethics

 Do your personal values align with those of your organisation?
 If there are discrepancies, how can you address them or adapt to better fit the organisational culture?
 If you cannot, are you working in the right organisation?

 Are you applying the same ethical standards to yourself as you do to others?
-What can you do to eliminate any double standards in your leadership practice?
+What can you do to eliminate any double standards in your leadership practise?

 Have you clearly defined your own values and ethics?
 How can you articulate these values more effectively to your team and ensure they are consistently demonstrated in your actions?